-3. (1) An application to register as an external candidate for the degree of Master of Science, Master of Engineering or Master of Surveying without supervision shall be lodged with the Registrar for recommendation by the Head of School and consideration by the Higher Degree Committee of the appropriate Faculty (hereinafter referred to as the Committee) not less than six months before the intended date of submission of the thesis.
+- 3. (1) An application to register as an external candidate for the degree of Master of Science, Master of Engineering or Master of Surveying without supervision shall be lodged with the Registrar for recommendation by the Head of School and consideration by the Higher Degree Committee of the appropriate Faculty (hereinafter referred to as the Committee) not less than six months before the intended date of submission of the thesis.
 A graduate who intends to apply in this way should in his own interest at an early stage, seek the advice of the appropriate School with regard to the adequacy of the subject matter for the degree.
-A synopsis of the work should be enclosed.

-(2) A candidate shall not be considered for the award of the degree until the lapse of six sessions in the case of honours graduates and eight sessions in the case of pass graduates from the date of graduation.
+A synopsis of the work should be enclosed. - (2) A candidate shall not be considered for the award of the degree until the lapse of six sessions in the case of honours graduates and eight sessions in the case of pass graduates from the date of graduation.

-4. (1) (a) Every candidate for the degree shall be required to submit three copies of a thesis T embodying the results of an investigation or design.
+- 4.(1)(a) Every candidate for the degree shall be required to submit three copies of a thesis embodying the results of an investigation or design.
 The thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-A candidate may submit also for examination any work he has published, whether or not such work is related to the thesis.

-(b) Every candidate shall submit with the thesis a statutory declaration that the material contained therein is his own work, except where otherwise stated in the thesis.

-(2) For each candidate there shall be at least two examiners appointed by the Professorial Board on the recommendation of the Committee, one of whom shall be an internal examiner.

-(3) If the thesis reaches the required standard, the candidate shall be required to attend for an oral examination at a time and place nominated by the Committee.
-The examiners may also arrange at their discretion for the examination of the candidate by written and/or practical examinations on the subject of the thesis and/or subjects related thereto.
+A candidate may submit also for examination any work the candidate has published, whether or not such work is related to the thesis. - (b) Every candidate shall submit with the thesis a statutory declaration that the material contained therein is the candidate's own work, except where otherwise stated in the thesis. - (2) For each candidate there shall be at least two examiners appointed by the Professorial Board on the recommendation of the Committee, one of whom shall be an internal examiner. - (3) If the thesis reaches the required standard, the candidate shall be required to attend for an oral examination at a time and place nominated by the Committee.
+The examiners may also arrange at their discretion for the examination of the candidate by written and/or practical examinations on the subject of the thesis and/or subjects related thereto. - (4) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.

-location at practicable and Master of Engineering (ME) without supervision University Qualifications f Science, e Registrar Committee six months in this way vith regard enclosed. x sessions n the date Registration of a thesis orm which of higher d, whether Thesis contained

-(4) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
 Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.

-Recommendation for Admission to Degree5.
-Having considered the examiners' reports the Committee shall recommend whether or not the candidate should be admitted to the degree.
+5. Having considered the examiners' reports the Committee shall recommend whether or not the candidate should be admitted to the degree.

-Fees 6.
-An approved applicant shall pay such fees as may be determined from time to time by the Council.
+6. An approved applicant shall pay such fees as may be determined from time to time by the Council.